-Twitter started life as podcast subscription network called Oreo.
+Twitter started life as a podcast subscription network called Oreo.
 When iTunes came along and the founders identified a serious threat to their business, they brainstormed with employees and Twitter as we know it today, was born.
 This turn around happened in two weeks.

 Entrepreneurs embrace change, they love to challenge the status quo rather than remaining stagnant.

-They are also continually seeking and learning new information, so that they can stay one step ahead of everyone else in their field.
+They are also continually seeking and learning new information so that they can stay one step ahead of everyone else in their field.

 It is not enough to have a good idea in your head or on paper.

-Without action, a great business idea, will remain a fantasy in your head.
+Without action, a great business idea will remain a fantasy in your head.

 Many people dream of starting their own business and may even have a good business idea or several.